kpresler/BackendWorkshop/api-implementation.md

 ## Testing REST APIs

 You should always test your REST APIs!
-If you need a reminder about how test REST APIs, take a look at Testing Workshop [Part 2: API Testing](api-testing)!
+If you need a reminder about how test REST APIs, take a look at Testing Workshop !

-Return to [the main page](README) for the tasks to carry out on your own and as a team.
+Return to [the main page](README.md) for the tasks to carry out on your own and as a team.